Does Pantoprazole Cause Bloating?

 This 2017 Meta-analysis stated that long-term PPI (pantoprazole) moderately increases the risk of SIBO (And subsequent bloating).

-Discuss the issue of bloating, pantoprazole and SIBO with your doctor if you are on long-term pantoprazole.
+Discuss the issue of bloating, pantoprazole, and SIBO with your doctor if you are on long-term pantoprazole.

-Association doesn’t always mean causation.
+The association doesn’t always mean causation.

 You often take pantoprazole for gastritis, stomach ulcers, functional dyspepsia, or gastroesophageal reflux disease (GERD).
 Bloating can be a result of these diseases rather than pantoprazole.